 I know that I have.
 This can be especially common in spiritual communities where people feel the need to wear these masks in order to be seen as “good.”
 We develop these masks as children and young adults as coping strategies.
 But they can cause us to blame others instead of taking responsibility for our choices.

-If you can relate to wearing these masks and would like to become your more authentic self, schedule a Discovery Session with me to discern your next steps.
+If you can relate to wearing these masks and would like to become your more authentic self, click here to learn 8 Steps to Boost Your Self-Confidence: Trust Your Soul to Guide You.

 I can help you become consciously aware of which masks you wear, how you created them to defend yourself from feeling pain, and what is lying beneath them.
 Inadequacy?
 Fear of aggressiveness?
 Terror of feeling hatred?